Dr. Tony Jones Returns To ‘General Hospital’ For A Brief Family Visit & Fans Are Left Wanting More

 — F*ck Cancer (@HollyMila) November 8, 2019

 Some General Hospital fans noted that they will never forgive former head writer Robert Guza Jr. for being at the helm when the decision was made to kill off Tony.
-Others expressed that they really wanted to see a moment between Tony and Bobbie, and they did get that right at the end of the episode.
+Others said that they really wanted to see a moment between Tony and Bobbie, and they did get that right at the end of the episode.

 “I’ve said it before and I’ll say it again.
 It’s an absolute travesty how #gh treated the character of Tony Jones,” lamented another long-time fan.

 It was quite clear across Twitter as Friday’s episode of General Hospital aired that viewers loved seeing Maule back in this role.
-Tony was killed off 13 years ago when an encephalitis epidemic hit Port Charles and the character has been missed ever since.
+Tony was killed off 13 years ago when an encephalitis epidemic hit Port Charles; the character has been missed ever since.

-Some fans noted that this emotional discussion between Lucas and Tony may make it even that much worse when the truth about Wiley really being Jonah emerges.
-Jonah will surely be reunited with his biological father Michael Corinthos, and it’s hard to envision a path for Lucas to forgive his husband Brad and father Julian for hiding the truth for so long.
+Some fans noted that this emotional discussion between Lucas and Tony may make it even worse when the truth about Wiley really being Jonah emerges.
+Jonah will surely be reunited with his biological father, Michael Corinthos, and it’s hard to envision a path for Lucas to forgive his husband, Brad, and father, Julian, for hiding the truth for so long.

 General Hospital spoilers suggest that the truth about Jonah will remain hidden for a while longer.
 Could the writers bring Brad Maule back as Dr. Tony Jones to comfort Lucas when the truth does emerge?
 It looks like fans would love to see that happen.